It’s hard to fathom the impact David Ortiz has had on the sports landscape in the city of Boston.

 In support of the DOCF, we’ll be giving special edition WHOOP Straps to each of the top five fundraisers running for Team Papi.
 When they monitor their Sleep, Strain and Recovery while training for future races, they’ll be doing it while wearing this exclusive David Ortiz band:

-In addition, for every WHOOP Strap 2.0 ordered with the code ORTIZ at checkout, WHOOP will donate $100 of the purchase price to the DOCF.
+In addition, for every limited edition WHOOP Strap 2.0 ordered with the code ORTIZ at checkout, WHOOP will donate $100 of the purchase price to the DOCF.

 Thank you for everything you’ve done, Big Papi.
 And we continue to appreciate everything you’re doing for our f’ing city.